ODAWARA ART FOUNDATION

 2020

-Lecture by Yukinori Kawae (archaeologist)
+Lecture by Yukinori Kawae (Archaeologist)

-Venue: Enoura Observatory, Kanagawa
+Venue: Enoura Observatory

-Lecture by Yoshiharu Doi (chef and food consultant)
+Lecture by Yoshiharu Doi (Chef and food consultant)

-Venue: Enoura Observatory, Kanagawa
+Venue: Enoura Observatory

 2021